Madhava5/SOEN6611-Group-F-Metricstics/README.md

 #3Vishal Karmakar(40220935)

-Working with designing Scatter plot to analyse correlations between the data for Logical SLOC and WMC (problem 8)
+Working with calculating WMC, CF, and LCOM* (problem 6) Worked on calculating the Physical SLOC and Logical SLOC (problem 7) Working with designing Scatter plot to analyse correlations between the data for Logical SLOC and WMC (problem 8)

 #4Dharamjeet Kaur(40227330)
-Working with calculating WMC, CF, and LCOM* (problem 6)
+Working with providing estimate of the effort towards the project using UCP and COCOMO model (problem 3).

 #5Simranjeet Kaur(40232877)
-Working with providing estimate of the effort towards the project using UCP (problem 1).
 Working with Documenting the report for D2.